 In L.A., however, fans argue that the past matters more than the present.
 “We’ve won more championships, so it’s okay.”
 Let’s not go there in a debate.
 In a debate, you have to actually provide a valid argument.
 Are you saying, LA fans, that you don’t care about future titles?
 How can one argue that the Lakers are a better team than the Warriors right now, just because they’ve won the second most championships in the NBA?
 There’s no point in that logic.

 When questioning a Lakers fan about their apparent loyalty, saying that your team is better, they automatically go back to 2010, where the Lakers won the NBA Championship.
 How is this relevant to the debate that we’re having?

-Past may suggest how good a team used to be, but why does it have to come into the conversation when a debate about who the better team, in this day, 2013, is?
-The Lakers aren’t going to win the championship and the Kings aren’t going to win the Stanley Cup.
+Past may suggest how good a team used to be, but why does it have to come into the conversation when a debate about who the better team, in this day, 2014, is?
+The Lakers aren’t going to win the championship.
+Although the Clippers might, most of their fans are bandwagon.
 The past is the past.
 It happened and it’s done.
 If I were an L.A. sports fan, I wouldn’t bring number of championships into the picture.